What is Bud Selig's Net Worth?

 Bud Selig is worth 4,851 times more than the median US household

-If Bud Selig sold everything that he owned, he could fund the United States' deficit spending for 0.1 days.
+If Bud Selig sold everything that they owned, they could fund the United States' deficit spending for 0.1 days.

 Note: Net Worth changes calculated at 4 pm EST daily